 If you're wondering about the differences between Turkish and Persian rugs, you've come to the right place.
 There are many differences between these two types of rugs, and we've outlined some of the main ones below.
 You can use this information to make an informed decision when choosing a rug for your home.
 If you're still unsure, read on for some useful tips.

-When deciding between a Turkish rug and a Persian rug, you should first consider where each was made.
+When deciding between a rug Turkish and a rug Persian, you should first consider where each was made.
 While both are made in the same area, the two differ in their knot count.
 Generally speaking, Turkish rugs are hand-knotted, while Persian rugs are machine-made.
 This article will explain the differences between the two, as well as the history of each.

 How to Choose Between Turkish and Persian Rugs

 If you're looking for a stylish rug for your home, but aren't sure what style to get, keep reading this article to learn more about the differences between Turkish rugs and Persian rugs.
 They are both high-quality and beautiful, but which one is right for your home?
 Keep reading for some important information.
 You'll be glad you did.
 And remember to follow the proper care instructions when choosing a rug.